olaservo/olaservo.github.io/_posts/2025-02-24-review-pull-requests-with-cline.md

 This process helps you formulate any comments you want to leave on the PR for the author.

 Cline us also super helpful for helping understand any pipeline failures related to the PR.
-For example if the build is failing, I might ask `says a build is failing and it makes it seem like I can't approve or merge it. could you take a look at help me figure this out?` The GitHub cli should let Cline grab all the details it needs to help you out.
+For example if the build is failing, I might ask `the github ui says a build is failing and it makes it seem like I can't approve or merge it. could you take a look at help me figure this out?` The GitHub cli should let Cline grab all the details it needs to help you out.

 As always, these types of tools are best used as a second opinion and not the only opinion, and never take Cline's statements at face value - sometimes when the model tries to back up its answers, it will realize it was wrong and correct itself.
 Even with those caveats, its been nice to have a thinking partner on call to help me think through PR reviews and watch out for edge cases, etc. that I might not have thought of myself.